 COVID-19: EU approves bailout for German airline Lufthansa

-BRUSSELS: The EU's top competition authority approved the massive bailout of Lufthansa by the German government on Thursday (Jun 25), saving the airline from bankruptcy, but under conditions.
+BRUSSELS: The EU's top competition authority approved the massive bailout of Lufthansa by the German government on Thursday (Jun 25), saving one of the world's biggest airlines from bankruptcy, but under conditions.

-The European Commission said an injection of six billion euros (about US$6.8 billion) by Berlin to keep the company afloat was allowed, but that Lufthansa would have to give up prized slots at the Frankfurt and Munich airports to ensure fair competition.
+The European Commission said an injection of 6.0 billion euros by Berlin to keep the company afloat was allowed, but that Lufthansa would have to make room for rivals at the Frankfurt and Munich airports to ensure fair competition.

+The overall rescue comes to nine billion euros (US$10 billion) with Lufthansa also receiving three billion euros in public loan guarantees.

 "This substantial amount of aid will help Lufthansa weather the current coronavirus crisis, which has hit the airline sector particularly hard," EU competition commissioner Margrethe Vestager said.